 - Grade 0 – No restoration of blood to the brain

 TICI 2b and TICI 3 are considered successful treatments for restoring blood flow in the brain.
-At Hillcrest Hospital, 100% of patients (March-June 2019) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.
+At Hillcrest Hospital, 95% of patients (Jan.
+2020 – May 2021) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.

 Patients who have suffered a stroke can receive follow-up care from a neurologist at Hillcrest Hospital.
 To schedule an appointment, call 440.312.6100.